 Even though Studio Art: Inspired by Art History contains some art history, it is NOT meant to replace our flagship curriculum The Master and His Apprentices: Art History from a Christian Perspective.
 Rather, they enhance and supplement each other!
 As such, we sincerely hope teachers will extensively utilize both curricula.

 Page numbers are included in Studio Art for where The Master and His Apprentices textbook enhances the art project material (additional images, etc.).
 There is a lot of flexibility in how these two curricula can be used together (details included in Studio Art).
 Some schools may rotate art history and studio art every other year.
 Others will combine the two classes together into one.
 Any approach will work; however, art projects should be started after reading the corresponding chapter in the art history textbook.
 Nevertheless, even when offering the two classes simultaneously, this “delayed project approach” works naturally because the 10 Foundational Principles in Studio Art should be completed before the Projects, which provides time to get ahead in the textbook.

 Overall, we hope Studio Art: Inspired by Art History helps cultivate deep-rooted creativity in your students – easily, enjoyably, and affordably!

 Ready to begin creating some great works of art?

-Physical books ship FREE via Media Mail to all 50 US States (an $8 surcharge applies for Priority Mail).
+Physical books ship FREE via Media Mail to all 50 US States, or you can choose Priority Mail for a flat $8.
 International buyers may purchase physical books through Christianbook.com or RainbowResource.com, as we cannot process international shipping at this time.
 Nevertheless, digital products are available for everyone worldwide!